dschnare/randomflix/README.md

 # Browser Support

-**Currently this extension only supports Chrome.** To install first download or clone the repo.
+**Currently this extension only supports Chrome.** To install

+1. Download or clone the repo.
-Then open Chrome and go to `chrome://extensions` and check the checkbox next to `Developer mode`.
+2. Open Chrome and go to `chrome://extensions`
+3. Check the checkbox next to `Developer mode`.
-Now click `Load unpacked extension...` and navigate to the `chrome` folder of the repo.
+4. Click `Load unpacked extension...` and navigate to the `chrome` folder of the repo.

 Now enjoy the randomness on Netflix!